This policy was last updated on 25th May 2018.

 If you would like a copy of the data we hold about you, please write to us email@example.com - if you need access to specific information, please let us know so that we can honour your request more quickly.

 You have the right to be forgotten.
-If you would like us to delete your data, please write to use at email@example.com, specifying why you would like us to do so.
+If you would like us to delete your data, please write to us at firstname.lastname@example.org, specifying why you would like us to do so.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.